Treating OSA and small fibre neuropathy and reconsidering drug therapies can make life better, experts say.

 Corticosteroid-induced weight gain/obesity is one of the modifiable OSA risk factors for patients with sarcoidosis, said Professor Renzoni.

-“In all patients with sarcoidosis and particularly those with, or at risk of OSA, a key priority is to minimise corticosteroid use, with early consideration of corticosteroid-sparing therapy,” she said.
+“In all patients with sarcoidosis and particularly those with, or at risk of, OSA a key priority is to minimise corticosteroid use, with early consideration of corticosteroid-sparing therapy,” she said.

-Obesity is the strongest risk factor for OSA in the general population, with 44% of men and 14% of women aged 30-49 with a BMI 30 or higher having OSA, compared with 7% of men and 1% of women with a BMI under 25.
+Obesity is the strongest risk factor for OSA in the general population, with 44% of men and 14% of women aged 30-49 with a BMI of 30 or higher having OSA, compared with 7% of men and 1% of women with a BMI under 25.
 An increase of 10% in body weight is associated with an increase of 30% in the Apnoea Hypopnoea Index.

 Obesity accounts for 58% of OSA cases in people with sarcoidosis, said Professor Renzoni.